 Description

-The works retains most of its original machinery, which was belt driven from a National heavy-oil engine, which remains in situ.
-Surviving machinery comprises a hammer mill and a crusher, elevators, a rotary screen, and 3 balers, 2 by Webster & Bickerton, and one by Shirtliffe.
+The works still retains most of its original machinery, which was belt driven from a National heavy-oil engine that remains in place.
+The surviving machinery includes a hammer mill, a crusher, elevators, a rotary screen, and three balers, two of which were made by Webster & Bickerton, and one by Shirtliffe.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.